oleksiyk/riakfs/README.md

 })
 ```

-You can also save some custom meta information with files:
+You can also save some custom meta information with files by passing an object instead of string path to `open`, `writeFile` or `createWriteStream`:

 ```javascript
 var file = {